 - The oils are freshly bottled and heat-sealed shut before your eyes

 - All oils came from a recent harvest, which in this case was within 4 months of my visit and were recommended to be consumed in a year

-- All oils are hormone-free, grown organically, and unlike some grocery brands, are not cut or mixed with other ingredients or chemical manipulations
+- All oils are hormone-free, grown organically, and unlike some grocery brands, are not cut nor mixed with other ingredients or chemical manipulations

 - No naysaying on other premium olive oil vendors.
 Everyone verbally slaughtered the typical grocery brand olive oils but had nothing bad to say about competing premium shops even when I name-dropped some.
 It seems these folks all have the same mission of providing fresh olive oil or the competition is too far away to make research a priority.